-Criteria ia 2022/23 Auditor judgement on arrangements 2023/24 Risk assessment 2023/24 Auditor judgement on arrangements Financial sustainability R One significant weakness in arrangements identified in relation to the Council's savings and transformation plans and four improvement recommendations made.
+Criteria 2022/23 Auditor judgement on arrangements 2023/24 Risk assessment 2023/24 Auditor judgement on arrangements Financial sustainability R One significant weakness in arrangements identified in relation to the Council's savings and transformation plans and four improvement recommendations made.
 Two risks of significant weakness identified in relation to savings and transformation plans and the Dedicated Schools Grant (DSG) deficit.
-R Three significant weaknesses in arrangements identified and three key recommendations made in relation to short and medium-term financial planning, the Council's transformation programme, and the Dedicated Schools Grant (DSG) deficit.
-We raised a key recommendation on the Council's savings and transformation plans in our 2022/23 report, issued in March 2024 and limited progress has been made to address the weaknesses identified. ←→ Governance R One significant weakness in arrangements identified in relation to risk management and three improvement recommendations made.
+R Three significant weaknesses in arrangements identified resulting in two statutory recommendations and one key recommendation made in relation to short and medium-term financial planning, the Council's transformation programme, and the Dedicated Schools Grant (DSG) deficit.
+We raised a key recommendation on the Council's savings and transformation plans in our 2022/23 report, issued in March 2024 and limited progress has been made to address the weaknesses identified and this has now been issued as a statutory recommendation. \ Governance R One significant weakness in arrangements identified in relation to risk management and three improvement recommendations made.
 Three risks of significant weakness identified in relation to risk management, transformation programme governance and joint commercial venture governance.
 R Two significant weaknesses in arrangements have been identified in relation to risk management and business continuity and disaster recovery.
 The transformation programme governance and budget setting weaknesses identified in the financial sustainability section also have governance implications.
 We also raise five improvement recommendations.
 These relate to internal audit, whistleblowing, scrutiny, Audit and Governance Board and declarations of interest. \ Improving economy, efficiency and effectiveness R One significant weaknesses in arrangements identified in relation to performance management but no improvement recommendations made.
 Three risks of significant weakness identified in relation to children's services, provision for children with special educational needs or disabilities (SEND), and capacity.
 R Two significant weaknesses in arrangements identified and two key recommendations raised in relation to performance management and children's services.
-We also raise one improvement recommendation relating to contract management. ←→
+We also raise one improvement recommendation relating to contract management. $\leftrightarrow$